flyinggrizzly/mobile-suits-in-the-black/content/characters/heritage.md

 voluntarily... but then, he wasn't a child abducted by one of the Gryps Conflict-era Newtype Labs.

-You don't have to choose this heritage to play a Cyber Newtype, and be sure to talk to your table about what people are comfortable with.
+You don't have to choose this heritage to play a Cyber Newtype.
+You could be undergoing treatment during the game, and taking moves from the Cyber Newtype playbook as veteran advances, for example.
+If you do choose this heritage, be sure to talk to your table about what people are comfortable with.